Flash Flood Alley: Why Flash Floods Kill

 Was Camp Mystic in a known flood zone?

 Yes.
-FEMA maps show parts of the camp sitting inside Zone AE and the regulatory floodway ~ high-risk areas with well-documented flood potential.
-These zones are supposed to be avoided for residential structures, especially those with children.
+FEMA maps show parts of the camp sitting inside Zone AE and near the regulatory floodway ~ high-risk areas with well-documented flood potential.
+Those designations do not by themselves remove existing structures, but they should shape site planning, evacuation assumptions, and local review.

 How fast did the Guadalupe River rise during the July 4 flood?